-PMIN320 3 units HOMILETICS I (S)
+PMIN320 Homiletics I (S)

 Introduction to homiletical theory with practical application.
 Attention will be given to selection of texts, titles, and outlines.
 Students will preach both expository and topical sermons.
-(Prerequisites: Composition and Communication I, Biblical Interpretation)
+(Prerequisites: ENGL101a, BIBL249)

-PMIN322 3 units HOMILETICS II (F)
+PMIN322 3 units

+HOMILETI cs II (F)

-Advanced survey of sermon forms, types of sermons, and planned preaching.
+Advanced survey of sermon forms,

+types of sermons, and planned preaching.
 Types of sermons will include; evangelistic, life situation, apologetic, and teaching.
 Planned preaching includes ways to preach through a year of church life.
 Students will preach one sermon in class.
-(Prerequisite: Homiletics I)
+(Prerequisite: PMIN320)